 Frequently Asked Questions

-Feel free to contact us regarding questions regarding thawing cabinet or food processing.
+Feel free to contact us with questions regarding thawing cabinets, food processing or other related questions.
 See also our downloadable documents about Coolnova’s industrial solution and technical specifications.

 Yes, the original fresh quality of the meat is preserved from fresh-frozen fish and meat if it is quick-frozen and stored in cold storage for less than 3-6 months, followed by rapid Coolnova thawing.
 Otherwise, slow freezing and slow thawing and prolonged freezing will cause the growth of ice crystals in the meat.
 This releases enzymes that destroy bonds in the protein structure, resulting in drip loss and the risk of fat rancidity.